ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 We can also state more general versions of this problem in which we partition the network into K non-overlapping sets of the same size, where K>2 is a given constant.

 The graph partitioning problem is important in many applications.
-For instance, in distributed computing, we are given a program in which there are N interacting threads but we only have K processors ($K<N$).
+For instance, in distributed computing, we are given a program in which there are N interacting threads but we only have K processors ($K < N$).
 The interactions between threads can be represented with a graph, where each edge represents a pair of threads that need to communicate while processing.
 It is important to assign interacting groups of threads to the same processor (so that we minimize the inter-processor communication delays) and to also equally split the threads between the K processors so that their load is balanced.

 ![M3L07_Fig02](imgs/M3L07_Fig02.jpeg)

-The graph partitioning problem is NP-Complete and so we only have efficient algorithms that can approximate its solution.
-The Kerninghan-Lin algorithm – as shown in the visualization above -- iteratively switches one pair of nodes between the two sets of the partition, selecting the pair that will cause the largest reduction in the number of edges that cut across the partition.
+The graph partitioning problem is __NP-Complete__ and so we only have efficient algorithms that can approximate its solution.
+The __Kerninghan-Lin algorithm__ – as shown in the visualization above -- iteratively switches one pair of nodes between the two sets of the partition, selecting the pair that will cause the largest reduction in the number of edges that cut across the partition.

 For our purposes, it is important to note that _in the graph partitioning problem we are given the number of sets in the partition and that each set should have the same size.
 As we will see, this is very different than the community detection problem_.

 ## Network Community Detection
 ![M3L07_Fig03](imgs/M3L07_Fig03.png)

-In the community detection problem, we also need to partition the nodes of a graph into a set of non overlapping clusters or communities.
-But the key difference is that we do not know a priori how many sets communities exists and there is no requirement that they have the same size.
+In the community detection problem, we also need to partition the nodes of a graph into a set of __non-overlapping__ clusters or communities.
+But the key difference is that we __do NOT__ know a priori how many sets communities exists and there is no requirement that they have the same size.
 What is the key property of its community?

 Loosely speaking, the nodes within its community should form a densely connected sub-graph.
 Of course, this is not a mathematically precise definition because it does not specify how densely the community sub graph should be.
 One extreme point wold be to require that this community is a maximally sized clique.
 In other words, a complete sub graph that cannot be increased any further.